StudentAffairsUWM/Laravel-Shibboleth-Service-Provider/README.md

 <pre><code>'Saitswebuwm\Shibboleth\ShibbolethServiceProvider'</code></pre>

-You will also need to change your auth driver in /app/config/auth.php

-<pre><code>'driver' => 'shibboleth'
-'model' => 'Saitswebuwm\Shibboleth\UserShibboleth'</code></pre>

-Alternatively instead of setting model it is recommended you add the following to your User Model.
+Add the following array to your User Model.

 <pre><code>protected $fillable = array('email', 'first_name', 'last_name', 'password', 'type');</code></pre>

 Now we can set it up for your install.
 Run the following two commands to created the needed database tables and config file.

 <pre><code>php artisan config:publish saitswebuwm/shibboleth
-php artisan migrate --package="saitswebuwm/shibboleth"</code></pre>
+php artisan migrate --package="saitswebuwm/shibboleth" php artisan view:publish saitswebuwm/shibboleth</code></pre>

 You will need to configure your .htaccess with whatever your setup involves.
 By default I have included a .htaccess in the src directory that will allow both shibboleth and non shibboleth users to view the application.
 Place it in your public folder if this behavior will work for your application.

-In the Config/Package/Saitswebuwm/Shibboleth/Shibboleth.php file you will need to change the  following two lines to point to your servers idp.
-<pre><code>'idp_login' => 'your.idp.login',
-'idp_logout' => 'your.idp.logout',</code></pre>

 For more info on the setup see the wiki section of this repository.